 There is also a bird show and rainforest review, and the opportunity to see the alligators being fed twice a day.

-You will have a chance to see Maximo, a giant salt water crocodile from Australia.
+Because there are also crocodiles in Florida, the farm has Maximo, a giant salt water crocodile from Australia.
 This creature is more than 15 feet long and weighs 1250 pounds.

 He was born in 1971, and could live to be anywhere from 60 to 80 years old.
 It is predicted he will continue to grow as he ages.